What Is Sleep Apnea? Hampton Roads, VA

 How does sleep apnea occur?

-Sleep apnea comes from Greek, meaning “without breath”.
-Breathing pauses can last from several seconds to minutes and happen as often as 30 times or more per hour.
+Sleep apnea, from the Greek, means “without breath.”
+Breathing pauses can last several seconds to minutes and occur as often as 30 times or more per hour.

 • OSA occurs when the muscles and tissue surrounding the throat relax too much during sleep.
-When this happens, they block the airway from collapsing and keeping air from reaching the lungs.
-Frequently, the tongue then falls into the back of the throat, which tightens the blockage and prevents oxygen from entering the lungs.
+This blocks the airway from collapsing and prevents air from reaching the lungs.
+Frequently, the tongue falls into the back of the throat, tightening the blockage and preventing oxygen from entering the lungs.

 • The blockage causes the blood’s carbon dioxide levels to skyrocket and oxygen levels to decrease.
 Therefore, the heart has to pump harder and faster to compensate for the lack of oxygen.

 • At some point during this blockage, the brain (hopefully!) senses an imbalance.
 It partially awakens you so you can reestablish the flow of oxygen.
-This cycle repeats constantly throughout the night, causing you to never get a truly restful night of sleep.
+This cycle repeats constantly throughout the night, causing you to never get a restful sleep.

 • A heart attack can occur if your vascular system is too stressed or the brain doesn’t notice this imbalance soon enough.

-• The brain sends a message to the body telling it to wake up to restart breathing.
-People with sleep apnea will be partially awake as they struggle to breathe.
-Usually, you’ll also hear loud snorting or choking noises.
+• The brain sends a message to the body, telling it to wake up and restart breathing.
+People with sleep apnea are partially awake as they struggle to breathe.
+Usually, they also hear loud snorting or choking noises.

 Does sleep matter?